LoopKit/loopdocs/docs/version/code-custom-edits.md

 #### `"high_carb_limit"`

 This second example might be used by a person who routinely enters large meals and does not want to be warned with every meal.
-It is provided as one of the prepared customizations supplied by the [*Loop and Learn* Customization as `"high_carb_limit`"](https://www.loopandlearn.org/custom-code/#custom-list).
+It is provided as one of the prepared customizations supplied by the [*Loop and Learn* Customization as `"high_carb_limit`"](https://www.loopandlearn.org/custom-code/#custom-list){: target="_blank" }.

 _Code After Modification to warn if entry is between 201 and 300g_